'I'm the captain and I love this club' - Aubameyang dismisses Arsenal exit rumours | Goal.com

 Aubameyang is currently the Gunners' top scorer this season with 15 goals in 25 games in all competitions but their dip in form has reportedly cast doubt over his future.

-With the January transfer window in full swing, the 30-year-old who has one year-and-a-half left in his contract, has been linked with a move to Real Madrid, amongst interests from other European sides.
+With the January transfer window in full swing, the 30-year-old who has one-and-a-half years left on his contract has been linked with a move to Real Madrid, among interest from other European sides.

 "I really hope that you were proud of us after the United game.
 I’m sure you can see what we’re trying to do on the pitch, that you can see improvement in our performances and now it has materialised with a deserved win on Wednesday," Aubameyang wrote in the matchday programme.